 Once students begin their graduate course of study toward a degree, they must complete a minimum of two consecutive semesters of registration as a full-time, resident graduate student.
 To qualify as a resident student, the student must be present on campus and working toward fulfilling the requirements for the degree.
-Complete information is available on the JHU Graduate Board's website at http://homewoodgrad.jhu.edu/academics/graduate-board/.
+Information is available at http://homewoodgrad.jhu.edu/academics/graduate-board/.